ECO HOME GR/OWN's 2017 North Avenue Greenscaping Project

 North Avenue investments demonstrate City's continued committment to neighborhoods

-Bronzeville has new energy with the openings this year and next of the Garfield Street School apartment project,
+Bronzeville has new energy with the openings of the Garfield Street School apartment project, the Griot,

 the new Black Holocaust Museum and Pete's Fruit Market.
 ECO, City DCD, RACM and the Bronzeville Advisory Committee

 have wanted to honor that work and help where we could.
-Since ECO's HOME GR/OWN specializes City vacant lot improvements,
+Since ECO's HOME GR/OWN specializes in City-owned vacant lot improvements,

 we focused on two, long-vacant lots in the neighborhood, with the goal of beautifying them in the interim until potential development.